JoshuamURD/notes/content/index.md

 - bager Bach- [See here](https://bagerbach.com)
 ## Design principles
 In its early stages, this website will primarily be a representation of notes of my interests but as it develops, I intent it to be a learning and academic resource.
 Some things I will adhere to:
 - **Multiple jump in points** - I want there to be multiple ways to jump into this website and learn something new.
 That's why there is a variety of ways to explore this site via tags, folders and maps of content.
-I hope that as the site grows, there will be others.
+I hope that as the site grows, there will be others.[^3]
 - **Exportability** - I want to implement ways of exporting the data from this website as pdf's, emailing newsletters on updates and other ways of taking the information into the reader's own hands.
 I don't want to lock any of the information from this site onto the site.
 I believe knowledge should be for everyone and should be as transportable and portable as possible.
 - **Notes that grow** - I want topics to grow and for their references to grow.
 Once a topic becomes well connected enough, I will write an overarching breakdown of it.
 This will mean that notes will have a bottom up approach hierarchy.
 Notes will be able to stand on their own as atomic notes.
 They will be appropriately linked to topics they are relevant to (and themes which are less relevant or siblings).
-- **A place to put what I want to remember** -
+- **A place to put what I want to remember** - The way I integrate these notes in the system already includes many techniques which reinforce learning.
+I am constantly revisiting, rediscovering and refactoring what I learn so that I am forced to view the information in many different contexts.

----
 # Top of mind
-Top of mind topics are ones which I am actively focusing my attention on at the moment.
+A topic which is "top of mind" is one which I am currently looking into actively.
+They're the ones that I want to see expand the most right now and are likely to change.
 - [[Web design|Web design]]
 	- [[Javascript|Javascript]]
 	- [[./Areas/General/CSS|CSS]]
 - [[Josh digital garden|Josh digital garden]]
 ## Bookshelf
-My bookshelf contains notes from books where I've summarised its core ideas.
-It's where quotes and highlights I've taken from books are transformed into my own words and thoughts.
+My bookshelf is where you can see what I'm currently reading and what I've finished.
+When I finish a book, I try to write a summary of its core ideas.
+Each book note will link to any literature notes which contain highlights.
+If any atomic notes or quotes have been saved from those literature notes, they can be seen in the book notes.[^2]

 > [!NOTE]- Bookshelf
 >  | Cover                                                                                                                             | Title                                                                                                                                                                                                 | author                                                                                  | Total Pages | Status  |